songify-rocks/Songify/docs/releases/beta_update.md

 - **Canvas** (looping `canvas.mp4`) on Home when a track has one; album covers always download
 - Safer queue updates (thread-safe snapshots so the UI doesn’t glitch mid-request)

-The old “upload history to the website” path is retired — recap lives on songify.rocks instead.
+The old “upload history to the website” path is retired, recap lives on songify.rocks instead.

 ---

-## 💬 Twitch & song requests
+## Twitch & song requests

 - New **`!playlist`** command — posts the current playlist name and URL (Spotify and Pear).
 Placeholders: `{playlist_name}`, `{playlist_url}`
 - New **Skip Poll** command — start a skip poll from chat (won’t stack a second poll if one is already running)